Rocklin Pediatric Dentist

 Children with Special Health Care Needs

 We make efforts to significantly reduce the risk of preventative dental problems in our special needs patients by teaching them and their caregivers preventative oral health techniques.
-If you have any questions regarding oral health or an appointment, please feel free to contact us at our Auburn pediatric dentist office.
+If you have any questions regarding oral health or an appointment, please feel free to contact us at our Rocklin pediatric dentist office.
+The Rocklin office also offers oral surgery and orthodontic services.

 What is Pediatric Dentistry?